vggscqq/vodafone-mqtt/README.md

 - **Firmware Version:** `AR01.04.137.04_021624_7249.PC20.10`
 - **Hardware Version:** `11`

-The exporter can be integrated to Home Assistant.
+The exporter can be integrated with Home Assistant or other MQTT-compatible platforms to provide real-time network monitoring and automation.

 ## Example Home Assistant Configuration
 To use this exporter with Home Assistant, add the following configuration to your `configuration.yml` file: